Healing the Gut After Antibiotics: Restoring the Microbiome and Preventing Dysbiosis

 What foods help rebuild the microbiome after antibiotics?

 A diverse, fiber-rich, anti-inflammatory diet supports microbiome recovery.
-Emphasize colorful plants, resistant starch (as tolerated), omega-3s, polyphenol-rich foods (berries, herbs, spices), and fermented foods if they agree with you.
-These patterns support short-chain fatty acid production and gut barrier integrity (4).
+Emphasize colorful plant foods, omega-3 fats, polyphenol-rich foods, and fermented foods if tolerated.
+These dietary patterns support microbial diversity and gut barrier integrity.

 How do I know if I need testing after antibiotics?